Does going to couples therapy mean we are broken or a ‘bad match’?

 Listen to your body as you are reading through this website; does it feel like I ‘get’ you?
 Does it seem like I may know you or situations like yours even before we have met?
 If yes, then I encourage you to schedule a free consultation with me.

-During the consultation, you will get to know me more completely and can ask questions about my work and how I would help you in your situation specifically.
+During the consultation, you will get to know me more completely and can ask questions about my work and how I would help your relationship specifically.
 If you feel comfortable with me and confident of the work we will do, then I am a good therapist for you!

 How much does it cost and do you take insurance?